pwagnerde/success-messages/README.md

 ## Inspiration

-Thanks to Ray Dalio's and his inspiring book "Life and Work Principles"
+Thanks to Ray Dalio and his inspiring book "Life and Work Principles"

 ## Contact

-Created by [@pwagnerde](https://github.com/pwagnerde) - feel free to contact me!
+Created by [@pwagnerde](https://www.linkedin.com/in/pwagnerde/) - feel free to contact me!